guy-jerome/Improv-Pal/README.md

 # Improv-Pal
 This is a ChatGTP integrated app that lets you practice improve with a virtual improv Pal

+HOW TO SET UP THE PROJECT:

+Fork and clone the repo:
+run this command in /Improv-Pal/client/npm run dev //this runs the front end and
+/Improv-Pal/server/npm run dev  //This runs the backend You need to make a .env file in your server folder.
+There is a .env.template
+copy that code into the .env file insert your OPENAPI API KEY in the appropreate field, don't worry about the pinecone now.
+I'll send you the key if you need one.

 Here is a good article on prompt engineering: https://github.com/kevinamiri/Instructgpt-prompts